 But that’s the thing about the Republicanism I know, of my parents’ youth—Republicans were in charge when Roe verses Wade passed, when the FDA approved of the Pill, that brought about the Civil Rights era.
 Republicans were about minimal government, especially regarding private affairs.
 (Yes, I know, things have changed greatly since the 70s.)
 The Republicans I know don’t want to negate the importance of OSHA, workplace safety, or workers’ rights; they just want to reduce the amount of bureaucracy that’s involved that makes it so hard to start a business today.
 And most gun owners I know have no problem banning military grade weapons, they just cross the line that you can’t own a small handheld that’s meant for self-defense unless you “prove” you need it.

-Many of my conservatives friends, family, and coworkers want to have discussions with their more leftist counters, but the slightest notion of “bigotry” is automatically shut down by leftists, because leftists can’t “agree to disagree” anymore.
-I have seen within the trans cult especially, there is no desire for discussion, only say what they want, and that’s it.
-Anything “critical” (ie “gender criticial“) gets shut down, even from transsexuals who advocate a return to “gatekeeping”, even people who want to suggest that kids today are maybe gender variant, not trans.
+Many of my conservatives friends, family, and coworkers want to have discussions with their more leftist counters, but the slightest notion of “bigotry” is automatically shut down by these snowflakes, because leftists can’t “agree to disagree” anymore.
+They demand we have MSNBC or CNN on, but can’t dare to have Fox News or OANN on.
+I have seen within the trans cult especially; there is no desire for discussion, they just want to deliver their tirades, and that’s it.
+Anything “critical” (ie “gender criticial“) gets shut down— even from transsexuals who advocate a return to “gatekeeping”, to people who want to suggest that kids today are maybe gender variant, not trans.